 I am a Danish painter, photographer and researcher (researcher of all things human and extraterrestrial) - Have been painting for almost 30 years and have been photographing for 4 years professionally.
-I want to thank all the models who I have shot up until today - every single one of them have been an outstanding pleasure to work with.
+I want to thank all the models who I have shot up until today - every single one of you have been an outstanding pleasure to work with.

 To bring joyous content of pleasure for the eyes as well as for the inner souls - quite a task to put in front of oneself - but life is about trying to please yourself as well as others and do good things.

 Contact me at firstname.lastname@example.org